Why is my countertop stained

 Call a professional if needed

-For more stubborn or deep-set stains, or if you're unsure of the best cleaning method, it's best to call in a professional cleaning service.
+If the stain persists or you're unsure of the best cleaning method for your countertop material, it's best to call in a professional cleaning service to evaluate the issue and provide the most effective solution.

 Frequently Asked Questions